sp00m/bow/README.md

 The version of this middleware, must be unique between all middlewares.

-#### getUserById
+#### getUserCriteriaByUserId

-A function that takes one single `userId` argument, and returns a promise resolved with the corresponding user.
+A function that takes one single `userId` argument, and returns a promise resolved with the corresponding user criteria.

-#### predicates

-An object where keys are predicates names, and values functions taking two arguments:

-1. a user, as returned by the provided `getUserById` function;
-2. and a value, as found in the pushed messages for this predicate's name.

-These functions must return a boolean, indicating whether the given user fulfills the given value for this predicate or not.

 ### bow.inbound(path, getMessageFromBody, middlewareVersion)